gwannon/ideasRoleras/Bandageless/02System.md

 ### Loot Checks

-Ironically, you'll have to loot the museum you're trapped in to escape; something museums have been doing for centuries with the riches of your culture.
+Ironically, you will have to loot the museum you are trapped in to escape; something museums have been doing for centuries with the riches of your culture.

 When the plot allows, you can make a looting roll to search for equipment that will aid you in your escape.

-Be careful because you might come across things you didn't want to, such as an inattentive security guard coming from the restroom or grabbing a coffee from the staff lounge.
+Be careful because you might come across things you did not want to, such as an inattentive security guard coming from the restroom or grabbing a coffee from the staff lounge.

 The equipment you can search for is mainly items from the museum's display cases and utility cabinets, from **bronze axes** to **dinosaur femurs**, including **cleaning products** and **restoration tools**.